 Hypothyroidism is a where the thyroid is not producing enough of the thyroid hormones, which may lead to a variety of symptoms, such as: obesity, joint pain, infertility, heart disease, tiredness, depression, lack of concentration, feeling cold, constipation, muscle cramps, weight gain, increased menstrual flow, more frequent periods, itchy skin and thinning hair.
 It is most common in women, over 50.

 This is where the body attacks the thyroid tissue.
 This results in inflammation and damage to the tissue.
 Which then results in reduced amounts of the hormones normally generated by the thyroid.

 An overactive thyroid increases your metabolism, like you wouldn’t believe.
 It causes sudden weight loss (I was 96 lbs my senior year in high school), a rapid heartbeat, sweating, nervousness and irritability.
 More symptoms include: insomnia, anxiety, irritability, bulging eyes, weakness in arms/legs, shaky hands, frequent bowel movements, weight loss, racing heartbeat, premature grey hair, lighter menstrual flow, less frequent periods.
 All of which I experienced as a 16 year old.
 Ugh…

 Various forms of hyperthyroidism include:

 Radioactive Iodine (RAI)

-If you notice that you are having any of these symptoms, please make an appointment with an endocrinologist.
+If you notice any of the symptoms mentioned above, please make an appointment with a good Endocrinologist.
 They will take the appropriate blood tests to see if you have low or high thyroid hormone levels.